-Five Chimneys was originally a series of cottages, now incorporated into one much larger building with a fine cellar beneath and large garden that is often open in June as part of the NGS Yellow Boook national gardens scheme.
+Five Chimneys was originally a series of cottages, now incorporated into one much larger building with a fine cellar beneath and a large garden.

 Like many houses in Winchelsea Five Chimneys does not reveal its secrets easily.
 The oldest part, unseen from the street, is the barrel vaulted cellar built around the time of the creation of New Winchelsea in 1290.
 Its just visible entrance is from Castle street and runs parallel to Mill Rd.
 Note how the entrance is precisely opposite the entrance to Salutation Cellars underneath what was the old Salutation Inn.